hanxiaomax/CarND-Advanced-Lane-Lines/writeup_template.md

 #  Writeup

-## You can use this file as a template for your writeup if you want to submit it as a markdown file, but feel free to use some other method and submit a pdf if you prefer.
+## You can use this file as a template for your write-up if you want to submit it as a markdown file, but feel free to use some other method and submit a pdf if you prefer.

 ---

 **Advanced Lane Finding Project**

-The goals / steps of this project are the following:
+The goals/steps of this project are the following:

 * Compute the camera calibration matrix and distortion coefficients given a set of chessboard images.
 * Apply a distortion correction to raw images.
 * Use color transforms, gradients, etc., to create a thresholded binary image.
 * Apply a perspective transform to rectify binary image ("birds-eye view").
 * Detect lane pixels and fit to find the lane boundary.
-* Determine the curvature of the lane and vehicle position with respect to center.
+* Determine the curvature of the lane and vehicle position with respect to the center.
 * Warp the detected lane boundaries back onto the original image.
 * Output visual display of the lane boundaries and numerical estimation of lane curvature and vehicle position.